malcolmlett/malcolmlett.github.io/General-Intelligence-Classifications.md

 * Effort
 * Predictive errors

-Often sparse and low-fidelity.
-Operates within System 0 thought.
+Sparse.
+Low-fidelity.
+Operates within Systems 0 and 1 thought.

-These are the simplest reward signals, supplied to a network from simple raw primitive senses (eg: pain).
+These are the simplest reward signals, supplied to a network from simple raw primitive senses.
 The reward signals are fed from simple wiring-level mechanisms that don't require training of a neural network to interpret.
-In biology, these would likely be the earliest reward mechanisms to evolve, and in the individual would grow and be largely fully formed during foetal development.
+In biology, these would likely be the earliest reward mechanisms to evolve, and in they would grow within an individual and be largely fully formed during foetal development.
+Some such signals are often sparse and with low-fidelity (eg: I'm either hungry or I'm not).
+Many are closely related to systems that elicit responses without conscious involvement (eg: reflexes, hunger leading to stomach activity, temperature leading to sweating or shivering).
+Some primitive rewards operate only as error signals between low-level layers and may not have executive observability, while others have executive observability "after the fact" (eg: after reflex action has occurred), or indirectly (eg: feeling of stomach activity).

 In a complex environment, a 'teacher' may choose to leverage some of these mechanisms (eg: pain or pleasure).
-These signals are often sparse, and with low-fidelity (eg: I'm either hungry or I'm not).

-It is hard for an AI to learn a good policy from such rewards, particularly due to their sparse and low-fidelity nature.
-However, given that this occurs at the most basic level of agent learning, the policy search space is very large.
-In many AI settings, resultant limb movements can be jerky.
-This can be improved by including suitable additional primitive rewards that help to improve the 'quality' (eg: effort can be used to influence the efficiency of ligament movement).
-Biology has the same problems as AI does with primitive rewards: that in complex environments with high dimensionality it takes a long time to optimise for a good result.
+It is hard for an AI to learn a good policy from sparse and low-fidelity rewards.
+In many AI solutions, sparse and low-fidelity rewards are supplied against the most low-level sense interpretation layers, where the policy search space is very large.
+The resultant limb movements are often jerky.
+This can be improved by including suitable additional primitive rewards that help to improve the quality.
+For example, _effort_ can be used to influence the efficiency of ligament movement.

+Biology clearly has the same problems as AI does with primitive rewards: that in complex environments with high dimensionality it takes a long time to optimise for a good result.
 For example, evolution took a long time to migrate from single-celled organism to mammal.

-### Domain-specific Primitive Rewards
+### Goal achievement rewards
+Examples:
+* Sense of achievement of self-defined goals

+Frequent and high-fidelity.
+Operates within System 1 thought.

+Automated intrinsic reward upon attainment of a goal, as measured via a pre-wired system that compares observed state to intended goal.
+Operates primarily against short-term goals.

+It's not clear whether this is a biologically plausible reward system.

+### Pre-trained domain-specific rewards
 Examples:
 * Smiles
 * Frowns